Robert NAVIAUX, et al.

 alternative functional state of mitochondria?
 A small clinical

 trial published in 2017 suggests this is possible.
-Based on a new
+Based on a

-response (CDR) hypothesis, this study of 10 boys, ages 5-14years,
+danger response (CDR) hypothesis, this study of 10 boys, ages

-Language, social interaction, restricted interests, and repetitive
+lasted for 5-8weeks.
+Language, social interaction, restricted

-movements all improved.
-Two children who were non-verbal spoke
+interests, and repetitive movements all improved.
+Two children

-their first sentences.
-None of these improvements were observed in
+who were non-verbal spoke their first sentences.
+None of these

-the placebo group.
-Larger and longer studies are needed to confirm
+longer studies are needed to confirm this promising discovery.

-(anti-inflammatory) and M1 (pro-inflammatory) mitochondria that
+M1 (pro-inflammatory) mitochondria that are polarized along a

-are polarized along a functional continuum according to cell
+functional continuum according to cell stress.
+The

-functions of M1 and M2 mitochondria, relevant gene-environment
+and M2 mitochondria, relevant gene-environment interactions, and

-in ASD behaviors produced by antipurinergic therapy in this small
+behaviors produced by antipurinergic therapy in this small

 clinical trial.